SNIGDHA-PANDEY/CPS_Group19_Summer_2025/README.md

-# 🌾 Crop Recommendation System using Machine Learning
+# 🌾 Predicting the most Suitable Crop based on Soil & Environmental Parameters

 This project provides an intelligent crop recommendation system based on environmental conditions and soil nutrients using a supervised machine learning approach.
 It helps farmers and agricultural stakeholders make data-driven decisions on what crop to cultivate for optimal yield.